 \subsection{Dimensions in Ring Theory}

-Our reference for dimensions are \cite{NN} and \cite{DR}.
-For a ring $R$ and a left $R$-module $M$, a family of submodules of $M$, $\{M_i\}_{i\in I}$, is called independent, if $M_j\cap\sum_{i\in I, i\neq j}M_i=0$ for all $j\in I$.
-If there is a maximal finite independent family of submodules of $M$, the cardinality of this family is the uniform dimension of $M$ and is well defined.
-In this case we will say that $M$ has finite uniform dimension.
-We also say that $R$ has left finite uniform dimension if it has finite uniform dimension as left module over itself.
+Our reference for dimensions are [5] and [6].
+For $R$ a ring and $M$ a left $R$-module a set $\{M_i\}_{i \in I}$ of submodules of $M$ are called independent, if $M_j \cap \sum_{i \in I, i \neq j} M_i = 0$ for all $j \in I$.
+If there is a maximal finite independent set of submodules of $M$, the cardinality of this set is the uniform dimension of $M$ and is well defined, in this case we will say that $M$ has finite uniform dimension, we also say that $R$ has left finite uniform dimension if it has finite uniform dimension as left module over itself.

-For a ring $R$ and a left $R$-module $M$, the Krull dimension of $M$ is denoted by $dK(M)$.
-The Krull dimension of $M$ is defined recursively as follows: $dK(0)=-\infty$, $dK(M)=0$ if $M$ is artinian, and $dK(M)=\alpha$ if $dK(M)\neq \beta$ for any ordinal $\beta<\alpha$ and in any descending chain of submodules of $M$ all but a finite number of factors have Krull dimension less than $\alpha$.
-We say that $R$ has left Krull dimension if it has Krull dimension as left module over itself.
-A classic result in the theory states that, for any ring $R$, if a left $R$-module has Krull dimension then it has finite uniform dimension.
-In particular, if $R$ is viewed as a left $R$-module has Krull dimension then $_RR$ has finite uniform dimension.
+For $R$ a ring and $M$ a left $R$-module, we define the Krull dimension of $M$, denoted by $d_K(M)$, recursively $d_K(0) = -\infty$, $d_K(M) = 0$ if $M$ is artinian, and $d_K(M) = \alpha$ if $d_K(M) \neq \beta$ for any ordinal $\beta < \alpha$ and in any descending chain of submodules of $M$ all but a finite number of factors have Krull dimension less than $\alpha$.
+A ring $R$ has left Krull dimension if it has Krull dimension as left module over itself.
+A classic result in the theory is that: Let $R$ be a ring and let $M$ be a left $R$-module.
+If $M$ has Krull dimension then $M$ has finite uniform dimension.
+As its corollary: Let $R$ be a ring.
+If $R$ has Krull dimension then $R$ has finite uniform dimension.